David Frischmon, Interim County Recorder

 600 East 4th St., Chaska, MN 55318

 All applicable documents can be recorded according to provisions provided below.
-All recorded documents are open for free public viewing in the Property Records office at the Government Center Administration Building, 600 E. Fourth St., Chaska.
+All recorded documents are open for free public viewing in the Land Records office at the Government Center Administration Building, 600 E. Fourth St., Chaska.

 All applicable documents can be recorded, provided they are in proper form in accordance with State laws and the proper fee is paid.
-The County Property Records personnel cannot assist anyone with the proper preparation of documents for recording.
+The County Land Records personnel cannot assist anyone with the proper preparation of documents for recording.
 If necessary, consult a legal advisor for assistance on types of forms, how to complete forms or for legal advice.
 Carver County uses the document standards for property records outlined in Minnesota Statutes 507.093.

 Recording Documents In-Person